-The Halifax Explosion was a marine disaster which occurred on the morning of December 6, 1917, in Halifax, Nova Scotia, Canada.
-The tragedy happened when a French cargo vessel, known as the SS Mont-Blanc, carrying highly explosive cargo collided with a Norwegian ship, the SS Imo, in the Narrows, which is a channel that connects the Bedford Basin to Halifax Harbour.
-The fire on SS Mont-Blanc ignited the explosive cargo, creating a huge explosion which devastated the people living in Richmond District, Halifax.
-The fire, blast, debris or collapsed buildings resulted in more than 2,000 deaths and 9,000 injuries.
+The Halifax Explosion was a marine disaster that occurred on December 6, 1917, in Halifax, Nova Scotia, Canada.
+The tragedy happened when a French cargo vessel, known as the SS Mont-Blanc, carrying highly explosive cargo collided with a Norwegian ship, the SS Imo, in the Narrows, a channel connecting the Bedford Basin to Halifax Harbour.
+The fire on SS Mont-Blanc ignited the explosive cargo, creating a massive explosion that devastated the people living in Richmond District, Halifax.
+The fire, blast, debris, or collapsed buildings resulted in more than 2,000 deaths and 9,000 injuries.

-The SS Mont-Blanc, which was carrying picric acid, guncotton, fuel benzole, and explosive TNT, arrived from New York on December 5, 1917, captained by Aime Le Medec.
-The French vessel wanted to join a slow convoy in Bedford Basin, which was preparing to depart for Europe, but it was late and did not enter the harbor since the anti-marine nets had been raised.
+The SS Mont-Blanc, which carried picric acid, guncotton, benzole fuel, and explosive TNT, arrived from New York on December 5, 1917, captained by Aime Le Medec.
+The French vessel wanted to join a slow convoy in Bedford Basin, preparing to depart for Europe, but it was late and did not enter the harbor because the anti-submarine nets used to protect against German U-boats attacks had been raised.
 Ships carrying explosive cargo were not allowed in the port, but with the threat of German submarines, officials had to let the vessel enter the harbor.
-The SS Imo had travelled from Netherlands to Belgium through New York, to carry relief supplies for Belgium on December 3, 1917, and was delayed at the harbor for two days while waiting for fuel.
+The SS Imo had traveled from the Netherlands to Belgium through New York to carry relief supplies for Belgium on December 3, 1917, and was delayed at the harbor for two days while waiting for fuel.

 Navigation in and out of the Bedford Basin requires ships to pass through the Narrows, and these vessels were expected to use the right side of the channel as they passed oncoming vessels.
-SS Imo was signaled to leave in the morning, and entered the narrow channel faster than the port’s speed limit, in an attempt to save time, and nearly collided with another vessel, the Stella Maris.
-SS Imo was moving fast along the Dartmouth side of the harbor to avoid colliding with other ships leaving the harbor.
+SS Imo was signaled to leave in the morning and entered the narrow channel faster than the port’s speed limit in an attempt to save time and nearly collided with another vessel, the Stella Maris.
+SS Imo was moving quickly along the Dartmouth side of the harbor to avoid colliding with other ships leaving the harbor.